mkatcher47/date-update/README.md

 ## Create the list of Page IDs

-With a provided list of names for follow up, us a VLOOKUP command in Excel to identify the associated page ID numbers.
+With a provided list of names for follow up, use a VLOOKUP command in Excel to identify the associated page ID numbers.
 Save these numbers as a csv file as 'claimantlist.csv'.

 ## Run Update